 - Promotion.
 Decide whether you want to add your tweet to an existing promoted tweet campaign.

 - Scheduling.
-You can choose to Post Now, or select Custom Delivery.
-With the latter option you’ll be asked to select a publishing date and time (up to one year in advance).
+You can choose to Tweet to post immediately, or select Schedule or Save Draft if you want to edit your post later.
+With the Schedule option you’ll be asked to select a publishing date and time (up to one year in advance).

 How to schedule tweets on Hootsuite

-- Select the date and time you’d like to post your tweet.
+Select the date and time you’d like to post your tweet.
+Or choose Auto Scheduler to let Hootsuite decide the optimal time to post your tweet.

-- If you want to receive an email when your scheduled tweet has been published, check the notification box.
+If you want to receive an email when your scheduled tweet has been published, check the notification box that says Email me when message is sent.

-- If you’d like to take a look at the other posts that are scheduled for a specific date, select View Date in Publisher.
+If you’d like to take a look at the other posts that are scheduled for a specific date, select View Date in Publisher.
+If you’d like to check the posts you have scheduled, check your Stream titled Scheduled or under the left-hand Publisher menu choose Scheduled.
+(More on this, below.)

 How to schedule multiple tweets at once

-- You need to have your tweets in .csv file format.
+- Start with your tweets in .csv file format.
 You can create these files with Google Docs, TextEdit (1.7 and above) or TextWrangler.
 Note: Excel files do not work.

 - If you already have tweets scheduled before you upload your .csv file, you should check how many you have and subtract that number of tweets in the .csv file you’re uploading.
 For example, if there are 100 tweets already scheduled, you can bulk upload 250 tweets in the .csv file.